 In case of negative values this overpay factor is set to zero afterwards.

-Maximum total system cost, \overline{L}{cost} , m.global_prop.loc[(min(m.stf), 'Cost budget'), 'value']: This parameter restricts the total present costs over the entire modeling horizon.
+Maximum Total System Cost, \overline{L}{cost} , m.res_global_cost_limit: This parameter restricts the total present costs over the entire modeling horizon.
 It is only sensible and active when the objective is a minimization of CO2 emissions.

 Commodity Economic Parameters